LRZ-CXS-Teaching/Julia26-course/hands-on/S3/PDE_solver.md

 # Solving PDEs computationally (Tutorial)

 ## Introduction
 Please look into the documentation of [`DifferentialEquations`](https://docs.sciml.ai/DiffEqDocs/stable/).
-There tutorials and examples.
+There are many tutorials and examples.
 I guess, one cannot do better.

+## Simple ODE Example (show case)
 The simplest ODE standard example with still quite some complexit is probably the Lotka-Volterra model (for predator-prey-relationship).
 ```math
 \dot{u}(t) = \frac{d}{dt}